-One of its sanctuaries, the Tin Mountain Timberlands appeals to mountain bikers looking for trails too ride.
+One of its sanctuaries, the Tin Mountain Timberlands, also known by the name "East Bear Paw," this trail network appeals to mountain bikers looking for trails to ride.
 It can be found off of Route 302 by the Conway, NH/Fryeburg, ME state lines.
 Known formerly as the Bear Paw lands bikers will find a logging road that splits off into a mountain biking single-track trail network that offers a variety of biking for different abilities.
 A walking path exists at the end of the logging road, that is only open to those making their way by foot.
 Motorized vehicles and bikes are not allowed on the path.

-The Mountain Division Trail is part of a greater initiative supported by the MWV Rec Path, who’s mission is to build and maintain multi-use recreation paths within the Mount Washington Valley area to promote health, alternative transport options, and meaningful recreation for all.
-The MWV Rec Path is working to build a continuous seventy mile family-friendly path stretching from Portland, Maine through Bartlett, New Hampshire; the Mountain Division Trail being part of that path.
-Currently this non-profit is working on connecting rec paths in North Conway, NH and Conway, NH (which are also part of the trails found in the Redstone Preserve, maintained by the USVLT.)
-Construction on this begins before the end of 2021.
+Whitaker Woods and MWV Trails Association (MWVTA): The MWVTA, a non-profit who’s mission is to build and maintain multi-use recreation paths within the Mount Washington Valley area to promote health, alternative transport options, and meaningful recreation for all, is currently working on connecting rec paths in North Conway, NH and Conway, NH.
+A portion of this multi-use trail will also cross through trails found in the Redstone Preserve, maintained by the Upper Saco Valley Land Trust.
+Construction on this path has begun.

-Other paths and trails that MWV Rec Path supports include those found in Whitaker Woods, Pudding Pond, Marshall Conservation area, and beyond.
-Click here for more details.
+While this path is being constructed other paths and trails that MWVTA supports include those found in Whitaker Woods, Pudding Pond, Marshall Conservation area, among others.